grem-dev/TEAyudo/readme.md

 - RandomMath file  (TEAYUDO/app/controllers) will be refactored
 	- We will add extra functions that make the following:
 		CreateRandomFood, createRandomFurniture, createRandomNumber, createRandomCharacter
+- Create in TypeScript an class structure for: Animatable clases for be implemented by AnimatedIcons, AnimatedText, AnimatedSomething ;